 - Don’t buy a used Tesla.
 After going through the math on discounts and tax breaks, you will find that new Teslas are cheaper than the used prices in most cases.
 Search for inventory models here, which are never sold units that may have been demos or just excess production.
 You want to have the choice of options, longer warranty and recent improvements anyway.
 Tesla has a certified pre-owned (CPO) site with inventory if you want to double-check.
-Remember, CPO cars do not qualify for the $1,000 referral discount.
+Remember, CPO cars do not qualify for the $1,000 referral discount or other tax rebates.

 - If you still need to save more money, consider getting the smaller 75KWh battery which takes $20K out of the initial price.
 After driving electric for several years, range anxiety quickly disappeared with experience and 200 miles range is plenty good enough even with the occasional cross-country trip.

 - Bonus Tip: After you configure your order, but before you confirm it, a Tesla rep will offer to help you by phone or e-mail.
-Call that person and see if there is a built model sitting in inventory somewhere.
+Call that person and see if there is an already-built model sitting in inventory somewhere.
 Tesla will bargain a little on these cars and move it to your location.
 I have heard folks saving $1K-30K for Teslas in inventory or recently orphaned.
-It is called a “Showroom Discount” and is available on demos or any other car that hasn’t been sold before (i.e., CPO), and you still get your $1K referral credit and tax breaks!
+It is called a “showroom discount” on an “inventory” model and is available on demos or any other car that hasn’t been sold before (i.e., CPO), and you still get your $1K referral credit and tax breaks!
 Better discounts are common near the end of the quarter or with older configurations.
 The more expensive the car, the better the discounts become.